 At least the rear seats split 60:40 & there’s a useful removable flat boot floor enabling easy loading/unloading.
 With this removed, the UX offers 320 litres of space which, when you look around, isn’t great.
 For example the similar sized VW T-Roc offers 445 litres.

 The best thing about the UX is it’s handling.
-Whilst the ubiquitous CVT gear box in the Toyota/Lexus model line-up can be a little frustrating when it comes to all-out fun.
-There’s just not enough pulling power in the 2.0 litre unit & the CVT box is too slow to bring what power there is as fast as you’d like.
-Fitted the UX however , it actually works better than in some larger Lexus models.
+Whilst the ubiquitous CVT gear box in the Toyota/Lexus model line-up can be a little frustrating when it comes to all-out fun, fitted the UX however , it actually works better than in some larger Lexus models.
 The UX although a crossover/SUV, sits quite low to the ground & is a lot of fun to drive when you’re lucky enough to find some winding B roads.
 It hugs corners tightly & springs out of them quickly, putting a smile on your face.
-In the confines of metropolitan driving, it’s also a hit.
-The cabin is well insulated from outside noise & in the city, especially at lower speeds & in traffic, the EV function can be utilised.
+In the confines of metropolitan driving it’s also a hit.
+The cabin is well insulated from outside noise & in the city, especially at lower speeds or stuck in traffic, the EV function can be utilised.
 At anything under 20mph progress is serene & the UX’s smallish size makes it easy to park as well.

 Like the larger Lexus ES, the UX also performs admirably as a motorway cruiser.
-Large distances are eaten up, with adaptive cruise control a real bonus when traffic gets heavier or you enter a speed restricted section of the road.
+Large distances are eaten up with adaptive cruise control a real bonus when traffic gets heavier, or you enter a speed restricted section of the road.
 The driver’s seat is incredibly comfortable & although my test car didn’t feature electric seat adjustment, the manual one’s worked just fine.
-You’d struggle to find a more enjoyable cabin in the class to be in.
+Furthermore, you’d struggle to find a more enjoyable cabin in the class to be in.

 For company car drivers looking at saving a few quid, the UX 250d comes with CO2 emissions of 95g/km & a BIK in year one of 22%, with a 23% rate in years two & three.
 In comparison, an Audi Q2 with 150bhp is 29% in year one, increasing to 30% in year’s two & three.
 So a substantial saving per annum can be made.
 Add in the combined fuel economy of 49.5mpg – we averaged 43.6mpg – which is at least 10-15mpg better in our experience, than a non petrol-hybrid & for fleet customer’s, the news just get’s better & better.